jhole89/convnet-image-classifier/README.md

             │...
 ```

-With such a layout the most basic convnet can now be trained using the command:
+With such a layout the convnet can now be trained using the command:

 ```
-$ python path/to/training/images -m train
+$ python main/run.py path/to/training/images -m train
 ```

 If correct you should see logs similar to the following: